 Instead, two of our biggest news organisations sent out reporters and entire production teams in large yachts, to film “news segments” comprised of harassing desperate and vulnerable people in overcrowded plastic boats.
 One of the reporters watched as the boat he came near was capsizing and did nothing about it.
 The other patronisingly shouted “Hello, are you ok?” to a petrified group from Iran, giving them a thumbs up.
 Considering 75 per cent of the British population consumes its news via television, it’s even more crucial for broadcast journalism to ensure ethical reporting.

 “We have become so desensitised to the suffering of Black and brown bodies, broadcasters are voyeuristically filming migrants instead of trying to help them reach the shore safely”

 Our society has normalised anti-immigrant rhetoric so much that we live in a culture where we think it’s okay to film vulnerable people like they’re animals in a zoo.
-We have become so desensitised to the suffering of Black and brown bodies, broadcasters are voyeuristically filming migrants instead of trying to help them reach the shore safely.
+We have become so desensitised to the suffering of Black and brown people, broadcasters are voyeuristically filming migrants instead of trying to help them reach the shore safely.
 It’s certainly a new low, but the institutionalised xenophobia of the British media has been calcifying over a long period of time and we must hold it responsible for the Faragification of the news cycle.
-If we don’t, more people will die.

 “Our media has dreamt up this idea that you can talk about nuanced, complicated issues in an impartial way, but since when was watching people drowning in a boat and doing nothing about it impartial?”